nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 There's one more problem that contributes, I think, to needless risk in CrossFit gyms.
-This is the combination of inadequate coaching and a focus on "goal completion" to the exclusion of safety and absolutely perfect form, especially during workouts where you're trying to finish a set amound of movements as fast as possible, or do as much as possible in a fixed time.
+This is the combination of inadequate coaching and a focus on "goal completion" to the exclusion of safety and absolutely perfect form, especially during workouts where you're trying to finish a set amount of movements as fast as possible, or do as much as possible in a fixed time.

 There's no getting around the fact that CrossFit coaches aren't all giving the